Rukongai/bg3-dialog-flowchart/README.md

 - Keyword search

 # Dreams
--If I can figure enough out, I would like to add json forms functionality to this so that dialog trees could be generated or edited
+- If I can figure enough out, I would like to add json forms functionality to this so that dialog trees could be generated or edited
+- From there, it'd be great to be able to actually use the node map to connect and build trees